GiaGhiemVu/Visual-Code/README.md

 - 2.Waiting to next turn.
 - 3.Continue until you destroy all Ship or you losing all Ship.

-# Langueges:
+# Languages:
-- This project using 3 simple langueges Java, html, and css.
+- This project using 3 simple languages Java, html, and css.

 # Reference:
 - This project take many source from outside so we give a big thanks to